moodle/devdocs/general/contentguidelines/01-productwriting/confirm-msg.md

 </InvalidExample>

-Ask a clear, unambiguous question.
+Write your title as a clear, unambiguous question.
+This helps users understand that they're making a choice.

 <ValidExample title="Do">